wp-plugins/gwolle-gb/readme.txt

 = I don't get a notification email. =

 First check your spambox in your mailaccount.
-On the settingspage you can change the From address for the email that is sent.
+Second, on the settingspage you can change the From address for the email that is sent.
-Sometimes there are problems sending it from the default address, so this is a good thing to set first.
+Sometimes there are problems sending it from the default address, so this is a good thing to change to a real address.
 If it still doesn't work, request the maillog at your hosting provider, or ask if they can take a look.

 = How do I enable or disable avatars? =